 Modern Portfolio Theory 2.0

 If you look at the investment strategies of the world’s most successful investors, you’ll notice that contrary to traditional portfolio theory, a large portion of their portfolios are dedicated instead to private market investments.
 Private market investments are less liquid than public equities, but as a tradeoff have historically achieved higher returns (Why Private Markets Outperform Traditional Publicly-Traded Stocks and Bonds).
 In recent years, institutional investors have been shifting a greater portion of their portfolio allocation to alternatives in the private markets in order to meet their target returns.
-According to a 2016 Blackstone Report, the average institution has over 5x as much of their portfolio allocated to alternative investments than the average individual.
+According to a 2016 Blackstone Report, the average institution has over 5x of their portfolio allocated to alternative investments than the average individual.

 The report also found traditional investment advisors were less likely to recommend alternative investments due to lack of education in the investment approach.
 So not only has the private market been reserved for the largest institutions and investment funds, but also when you find a way to access the private market, your advisor probably doesn’t know enough about it to guide you through it.